marcelog/egetter/README.md

 ## About
-A simple erlang application to manage downloading.
+A simple erlang application to manage http requests.
 Will optionally choose a proxy and a user agent at random from the given lists.
-It's always very useful to create clients for http apis, such as ElasticSearch.
+It's also very useful to create clients for http apis, such as ElasticSearch.

 ## How to use it